d-tear/consumer_complaints-master/README.md

 This project was written in Python 3.7 (3.7.6 default, Jan  8 2020, 13:42:34)

-Earlier versions of Python 3 also likely work, however they haven't been tested.
+Earlier and later versions of Python 3 also likely work, however they haven't been tested.

 Note that consumer_complaints.py uses only the built-in/standard libraries.
 So there is no need to install any third party libraries.